 Technology development should be the responsibility of the program/project, as it is applicable and appropriate.
-A TRA provides management an independent assessment of the program/project's progress in its technology development activities in support of a project.
+A TRA provides management an independent assessment of the program/project's progress in its technology development activities is support of a project.

 The TRA process can be employed in a variety of situations requiring the determination of the state of technology development.
 In the realm of project management, TRAs and the resulting TMPs can be used as a project management tool to reduce the technical and cost risks associated with the introduction of new technologies.
-The TRA process can serve as one of the tools employed in helping to make effective Critical Decisions, as required by DOE O 413.3B.
-DOE O 413.3B (Appendix C, page C-27) requires for Major System Projects where new critical technologies are being deployed that a TRA shall be conducted and the associated TMP developed prior to CD-2.
-On those projects where a significant critical technology element modification occurs subsequent to CD-2, another TRA should be conducted prior to CD-3.
-For other projects the implementation of TRAs may be a discretionary decision of the Acquisition Executive or the DOE Program, but the associated risks may need to be identified and captured per Appendix F of DOE-STD-1189-2008, as applicable and appropriate.
-See also DOE G 413.3-7A, Risk Management Guide, dated January 2011, for additional information on risk management.
+While the TRA process is not currently required by DOE O 413.3A, the TRA process can serve as one of the tools employed in helping to make effective Critical Decisions, as required by DOE O 413.3A.
+In addition, Corrective Measure #1 (Reference: Root Cause Analysis, Contract and Project Management, Corrective Action Plan, July 2008) proposes the use of TRA methodologies for Major System Projects applying new technologies prior to establishing the project baseline.
+For other projects the implementation of TRAs may be a discretionary decision of the Acquisition Executive or the DOE STD 1189-2008, as applicable and appropriate.

-The five CDs are major milestones approved by the Secretarial Acquisition Executive or Acquisition Executive that establish the Mission Need, the recommended alternative, the Acquisition Strategy, the Performance Baseline, and other essential elements required to ensure that the project meets applicable mission, design, security, and safety requirements.
-Each CD marks an increase in commitment of resources by the Department and requires successful completion of the preceding phase or CD.
-Collectively, the CDs affirm the following:
+The five Critical Decisions are major milestones approved by the Secretarial Acquisition Executive or Acquisition Executive that establish the mission need, recommended alternative, Acquisition Strategy, Performance Baseline, and other essential elements required to ensure that the project meets applicable mission, design, security, and safety requirements.
+Each Critical Decision marks an increase in commitment of resources by the Department and requires successful completion of the preceding phase or Critical Decision.
+Collectively, the Critical Decisions affirm the following:

-- There is a need that cannot be met through other than material means [CD-0]; - The selected alternative and approach is the optimum solution [CD-1]; - The proposed scope, schedule and cost baseline is achievable and minimum key performance parameters (KPPs) that must be achieved at CD-4 [CD-2]; - The project is ready for implementation [CD-3]; and - The project is ready for turnover or transition to operations [CD-4].
+- There is a need that cannot be met through other than material means [CD-0]; - The selected alternative and approach is the optimum solution [CD-1]; - The proposed scope, schedule and cost baseline is achievable [CD-2]; - The project is ready for implementation [CD-3]; and - The project is ready for turnover or transition to operations [CD-4].

 The recommended guidance is to conduct TRAs during conceptual design and preliminary design processes; and at least 90 days prior to CD milestones.
 The assessment process should follow the guidance in this document by applying the system engineering approach to assess proper integration of systems with new technologies into the project (system within systems rather than piecemeal review), to include testing and validation of all the critical technologies, including the safety functions in the relevant operational environment.
 Deviations from the recommended approach may result in unquantifiable and unknown project risks.
 Figure 3 shows how TRAs and other key reviews support each of the CDs.
-(There are numerous additional requirements for each CD.
-See Tables 2.1-4 of DOE O 413.3B and DOE-STD-1189-2008 for a complete listing.)
+(There are numerous additional recommendations for each CD.
+See Table 2 of DOE O 413.3A and DOE STD 1189-2008 for a complete listing.)